-The default method for deploying a vTM instance to an instance host is by using the Services Director VA GUI, see "Deploying a vTM Instance using the Services Director VA GUI" on page 86.
+The default method for deploying a vTM instance to an instance host is by using the Services Director VA GUI, see "Deploying a vTM Instance using the Services Director VA GUI" below.

-However, you can use the REST API to do this if required, see "Deploying a vTM Instance Using the REST API" on page 89.
+However, you can use the REST API to do this if required, see "Deploying a vTM Instance Using the REST API" on page 106.